lordnik22/org-shoplist/README.md

 When non-nil, only the headers with the `org-shoplist-keyword` are included in the shopping list.
-In this example we have a cream with flaks and chocolate but without vanilla.
+In this example we have a cream with flakes and chocolate but without vanilla.

 ```
 * TOBUY Cream
-- (250g flaks)
+- (250g flakes)
 ** TOBUY with chocolate
 - (100g chocolate
-** with vanilla  2
+** with vanilla
 - (250ml vanilla)
 ```
 ## Shopping List ##